-At year-end, the City had \$1,649,361 in total long-term liabilities for governmental activities and \$44,379 for business-type activities.
-Long-term liabilities consisted of compensated absences, loans payable to the State of Wyoming for water and wastewater improvements, equipment leases that were contracted for during the fiscal year, and the City's net pension liability.
+At year-end, the City had \$1,748,736 in total long-term liabilities for governmental activities, of which \$165,000 is due within one year, and \$46,646 for business-type activities.
+Long-term liabilities consisted of compensated absences, loans payable to the State of Wyoming for water and wastewater improvements, equipment leases that were contracted for in prior periods, and the City's net pension liability.